david-macmahon/disk_hammer/README.md

 The size of the buffer is specified by the command line options -s/--size and -c/--count.
 The --count option specified the number of "chunks" comprising the buffer.
-The --size option specifies the sise of each chunk.
+The --size option specifies the size of each chunk.
-The buffer will be allocated such that it satifies the alignment recommendations from pathconf() for the given filename (or its containing directory if it doesn't exist).
+The buffer will be allocated such that it satisfies the alignment recommendations from pathconf() for the given filename (or its containing directory if it doesn't exist).
 The chunk size must be an integer multiple of this alignment size.
 A typical alignment size is 4096 bytes and that is